scarletti-ben/shiphead/README.md

 - The card images are edited, and the originals can be found from `beemaxstudio`  [here](https://beemaxstudio.itch.io/pixel-cards-pack)

 ### Other Assets
-- The icon for the game was created by `mangsaabguru` and can be found [here](https://www.flaticon.com/free-icon/card-game_4072251)
+- The icon for the game was created by `mangsaabguru`, it is free to use with attribution and can be found [here](https://www.flaticon.com/free-icon/card-game_4072251)